COSC-499-W2023/year-long-project-team-13/docs/weekly logs/Adrian_weeklylog.md

 - Worked on my own weekly log, contribute to team weeklog.
 - I got some help from Ethan for setting up Elastic Beanstalk server with IAM user identity roles.
 - Helped Raymond on changing password on setting page.
 - I did encounter a lot of challenge on setting up RDS database and Elastic Beanstalk server on AWS with Django and Python which it does not have a proper setup guide from the internet.
-After few weeks of tries, successfully setup database and server on AWS.
+After few weeks of tries, I successfully setup database and server on AWS.
 - Also, I encounter to update new tables on SQL database which the admin page was not showing or updating any new table or data.
 Now, it is showing both new tables with data on admin page which serval code fixes.
 - We had meetings on Tuesday, Thursday and Saturday this week.